You’ve Asked…We’ve Answered!

 Are there scholarships?
 How long does it take to find out if my child gets a scholarship?

 - Camp Oak Hill raises funds each year to help provide “camperships” for financial assistance to eligible families.
 Applications for camperships are online and notification of acceptance is on a rolling basis.
-A deposit of $100 is required.
+For more information click here